microsoft/vscode-docs/docs/editor/integrated-terminal.md

 * macOS: `kbstyle(Cmd+C)` and `kbstyle(Cmd+V)`
 * Windows: `kbstyle(Ctrl+C)` and `kbstyle(Ctrl+V)`

-## Mouse
+## Using the mouse

-### Right click behavior
+### Right-click behavior

-The right click behavior differs based on the platform:
+The right-click behavior differs based on the platform:

 * Linux: Show the context menu.
 * macOS: Select the word under the cursor and show the context menu.